 References and further reading

 Eagle, A. 2000.
-Eagle’s complete trees and shrubs of NZ.
-Te Papa Press, Wellington
+Eagle’s Complete Trees and Shrubs of New Zealand.
+Te Papa Press, Wellington.

 Thorsen, M.J.; Dickinson, K.J.M.; Seddon, P.J.
 2009.
 Seed dispersal systems in the New Zealand flora.
 Perspectives in Plant Ecology, Evolution and Systematics 11: 285-309.